 You can prevent egg eating by reducing the likelihood of broken eggs.
 Collect eggs frequently (this might mean several times a day) and make sure you have enough space in the coop and run.
 You also need plenty of nest boxes so the hens aren’t fighting for space in there, too.
-Make sure the nest boxes are filled with fresh bedding and that there is at least one box for every four to five hens.
+Make sure the nest boxes are filled with fresh bedding and that there is at least one box for every 4-5 hens.

 3. Too Much Light

 Hens prefer to lay eggs in dark, secluded areas.
-They don’t like bright light shining on them.
+They don’t like a bright light shining on them.
 If you use a light in your coop or even if your nest boxes are located in direct sunlight, it might be worth your time to hang a curtain over the nest boxes.

 Not only will this give your hens the privacy they need to lie in peace (without excessive shuffling and moving that can lead to egg breakage) but the other hens won’t be able to see eggs that have already been laid.
 This will reduce the temptation to peck at it.